Provide network connectivity for your Auto Scaling instances using Amazon VPC - Amazon EC2 Auto Scaling

 A subnet in Amazon VPC is a subdivision within an Availability Zone defined by a segment of the IP address range of the VPC.
 Using subnets, you can group your instances based on your security and operational needs.
 A subnet resides entirely within the Availability Zone it was created in.
 You launch Auto Scaling instances within the subnets.

 To enable communication between the internet and the instances in your subnets, you must create an internet gateway and attach it to your VPC.
 An internet gateway enables your resources within the subnets to connect to the internet through the Amazon EC2 network edge.
 If a subnet's traffic is routed to an internet gateway, the subnet is known as a public subnet.
 If a subnet's traffic is not routed to an internet gateway, the subnet is known as a private subnet.
 Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that need not be connected to the internet.
-For more information about giving internet access to instances in a VPC, see Accessing the internet in the Amazon VPC User Guide.
+For more information about giving internet access to instances in a VPC, see Access the internet in the Amazon VPC User Guide.

 Default VPC